Real-Time Event Stream Processing for DSCSA Compliance

 }

-self.consumer = Consumer(self.config)
+self.consumer = Consumer(config)

 self.consumer.subscribe([topic])

-async def validate_and_enrich(self, payload: Dict[str, Any]) -> bool:
+async def validate_and_enrich(self, payload: dict[str, Any]) -> bool:

 try: